aganita/code-snippets/README.md

 # JavaScript-snippets
-Collection of cool JavaScript code examples for efficient and elegant coding
+Collection of my favorite code snippets and algorithms that make JavaScript fun